List of Preacher characters: Paul Bridges and John Tool

 John Tool is a police detective in New York City who refers to himself as "the unluckiest cop in the world."
-He suffers from self-doubt and uncertainty, which seems to be justified various times by the unfortunate events of his life; he runs out of bullets in a gunfight, runs an intersection and ruins his car, spills coffee on his new suit, and is unable to track a call from the serial killer he is trying to apprehend because he forgot to connect his phone to a recording device.
-His luck changes when he investigates the Reaver-Cleaver case, as it is he who discovers the killer's hideout and is given credit for the killer's capture and death, although Jesse was the one who actually caused his death by using his power, saying the word "Die", while punching the killer in the face.
+He suffers from self-doubt and uncertainty, which seems to be justified various times by the unfortunate events of his life; he runs out of bullets in a gunfight, drives through an intersection and ruins his car, spills coffee on his new suit, and is unable to track a call from the serial killer he is trying to apprehend because he forgot to connect his phone to a recording device.
+His luck changes when he investigates the Reaver-Cleaver case, as it is he who discovers the killer's hideout.
+Tool is given credit for the killer's capture and death, although Jesse was the one who actually caused his death by using his power, saying the word "die", while punching the killer in the face.
 His poor luck returns, as it is mentioned in an afterword that he later loses both arms in a window glazing accident.

 Paul Bridges is John Tool's partner, and unlike Tool, is seen as a "supercop."
 He is brutally harsh towards criminals, and makes various homophobic remarks throughout his appearance in the series.
 It is later revealed that Bridges himself is homosexual, and enjoys feeling pain as well as dishing it out; this is best seen when Jesse walks in on him getting whipped while handcuffed to a table dressed in leather.
 After Tool discovers his secret lifestyle, Bridges quits the police force.
 After he leaves the force, it seems that Bridges dove headfirst into his sadomasochistic fantasies and is last seen cold calling Tool from a sex dungeon while dressed in a gimp suit.